sbs20/laboratory/linux/sshfs.md

 sudo apt install sshfs
 ```

-Then tou can put something like this in `~/.profile`:
+Then you can put something like this in `~/.profile`:
 ```
 # Mount drive
 if [ "$(mount | grep ' /home/user/data')" = "" ]; then